zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![The image shows a successful migration results message.
 The Go to your website button is highlighted.](media/azure-migrate-verify-app-svc-migration.png "Successful Migration Results")

-    > **WARNING:** If your migration fails with a **WindowsWorkersNotAllowedInLinuxResourceGroup (1)** try the migration process again, but this time selecting a different Resource Group for your deployment.
+    > **Warning:** If your migration fails with a **WindowsWorkersNotAllowedInLinuxResourceGroup (1)** try the migration process again, but this time selecting a different Resource Group for your deployment.
 If that is not possible, select a different Region.
     >
     > ![Migration failed error screen is shown.
 WindowsWorkersNotAllowedInLinuxResourceGroup message is highlighted.](media/app-migration-windowsworkersnotallowed.png "Migration failed")